buddydev/bp-activity-shortcode/readme.txt

 == Changelog ==
+= Version 1.1.2 =
+ * Added support for scope='following' when using BuddyPress follow 1.2.x branch too.
+Sponsored by Shay.
+ * Also, scope='following' can be combined with  for ='logged', or for='displayed' or for='author' to display relevant activities.

 = Version 1.1.1 =
  * Added actions to generate content before/after the actual shortcode.
 It allows developers to add extra messages if needed.